-The earlier referenced review of the FRAB system by Greg d'Arville resulted in wide-ranging recommendations aimed at making it more effective, cost efficient and accountable.36 The recommendations were considered by the FRAB chairs at the FRDC annual workshop37 in 2015 and received varying levels of endorsement.
+The earlier referenced review of the FRAB system by Greg d'Arville resulted in wide-ranging recommendations aimed at making it more effective, cost efficient and accountable.
+The recommendations were considered by the FRAB chairs at a FRDC workshop in 2015, and received varying levels of endorsement.
 Specifically, the chairs did not endorse the structural option to consolidate the FRABs to reduce their number in preference to retaining the jurisdictional model because of the link that they had with their respective jurisdictional governments; they did endorse the need for FRDC to take on the capacity to provide the FRABs with greater levels of operational management; and they had varying opinions on the FRDC providing administrative support of FRABs.